swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 The use of isolated protocol conformances would require a number of other restrictions to ensure that the protocol conformance cannot be used on non-isolated instances of the actor.
-For example, this means that a non-isolated conformance can never be used along with `ConcurrentValue` on the same type, because that would permit a non-isolated instance of the actor to be passed outside of the actor's isolation domain along with a protocol conformance that assumes it is within the actor's isolation domain.
+For example, this means that a non-isolated conformance can never be used along with `Sendable` on the same type, because that would permit a non-isolated instance of the actor to be passed outside of the actor's isolation domain along with a protocol conformance that assumes it is within the actor's isolation domain.

 ## Alternatives considered